Why we prioritize support over sales in our SaaS business

 No live chats, no phone calls

 Even though customer service is a priority, we’ve always had a pretty firm stance against using phone calls or chatbots.
 Firstly, it’s impossible for us to build Fathom and be on chat/phone calls all day, every day.
 And secondly, because most live chats suck.
 Like, they really suck.
-The widgets are annoying, they’re mostly unhelpful bots, and they feel pretty impersonal (both Jack and I sign all customer support emails with our titles, “Cofounder”).
+The widgets are annoying, they’re mostly unhelpful bots, and they feel pretty impersonal (both Jack and I sign all customer support emails with our titles, “Cofounder” when we're the ones replying).

 We also do not talk or schedule phone calls—as they are time-consuming (this includes demos).
 If someone wants a demo of Fathom, they can watch our video demo or click around in the live demo.
 Phone calls take up too much time, especially sales calls, so we’ve just always said no to them.
 Instead of chatbots or calls, we work to respond as quickly as possible to support emails without about 8–10 hours.
 Typically much faster if it’s during our workday, and by sticking to email, we can get to the most support requests as quickly as possible.